 Employees of ORAU are required to avoid situations and relationships that involve actual or possible conflict of interest.
-Employees are required to assume the primary responsibility for avoiding the use of ORAU resources, name, identity and power for personal benefit and keeping away from situations that might have a negative effect on the organization's reputation and image.
-The following rules of practice define situations and/ or relationships involving conflict of interest that ORAU employees might experience while fulfilling their duties or in their private lives due to certain business relationships, and establish the principles to be followed by employees in such situations.
+It is the foremost responsibility of all employees to ensure that the company's resources, name, identity, and strength are not used for personal gain and to avoid situations that would negatively affect the organization's reputation and image.
+The following principles of practice establish the situations of conflict of interest that ORAU employees may encounter in their private lives while performing their duties or due to business relationships and define the principles to be applied in such situations.